Postdoc

 Virginia Casablancas Antras

 Virginia’s background is in Biomedical Sciences (UAB, Spain, 2014) and she later completed an MRes in Molecular Biophysics at King’s College London, funded by a LaCaixa Fellowship for Postgraduate Studies in Europe.
 During her masters thesis in Prof. James McDonnell’s lab, she focused on the structural asymmetry and allostery of the immunoglobulin E constant region.
-After finishing her Dphil in group she is now working as a postdoc on the project about membraneless organelles.
+After finishing her Dphil in group was working as a postdoc on the project about membraneless organelles, before starting a new role in the Nuffield Department of Medicine.

 Outside the lab, Virginia plays the cello in the Oxford Millenium Orchestra, as well as being part of the Oxford University Table Tennis Team.